ErinPhillips/erinphillips/README.md

 - 👋 Hi, I’m @ErinPhillips
 - 👀 I’m interested in math, nature, cats, and music.
-- 🌱 I’m currently learning programming and discrete structures.
+- 🌱 I’m currently a senior in a Computer Science program
-- 💞️ I’m looking to collaborate on difficult assignments.
+- 💞️ I’m looking to collaborate on meaningful and intersting projects
 - 📫 How to reach me phillipsen@g.cofc.edu

 <!---